Author: Perspective Ministries

 A. Organizer: This person will have the gift of organization and administration.
 This person will come in handy for the first few weeks to document calls, needs, visits, food delivery…etc. This person may very well be your Advocate.
 The organizer can set up the following:

 - Meal Train: People LOVE to bring food!
-This is a great blessing if it is food that she likes and meets the her dietary restrictions.
-Roast beef and lasagna may be yummy for the first few meals but will not be a blessing if everyone brings a roast!
+This is a great blessing if it is food that she likes and meets the dietary restrictions.
+Roast beef and lasagna may be yummy for the first few meals but will not be a blessing if everyone brings these meals!
 The organizer will make note of the widow’s favorite meals, snacks, and even comfort foods and let people know what to bring and when is the best time.
 Meal Train (mealtrain.com) is a great tool to organize what the family wants and when they want it.

 - Assign Housework and Laundry Volunteer: Someone to oversee these two areas is a blessing, especially during the first month!
 Because they will be working inside of the home, the widow or advocate must approve and feel comfortable assigning the task to this specific person.